It will only take 7 minutes to read this post!

 How did you do?

 Radicals are not only important to help us understand the meaning of the character, but it also helps when using a dictionary.
-Now, I know most of us are using online dictionaries and Chinese dictionary apps such as WCC Dictionary, but there are still people using those things made of paper (shock!).
-Basically, in order to use a 汉语词典 (hàn yǔ cí diǎn) or Chinese Dictionary (made of paper) you need to have a good knowledge of radicals to find a characters.
+Now, I know most of us are using online dictionaries and Chinese dictionary apps such as Written Chinese Dictionary, but there are still people using those things made of paper (shock!).
+Basically, in order to use a 汉语词典 (hàn yǔ cí diǎn) or Chinese Dictionary (made of paper) you need to have a good knowledge of radicals to find a character.

 梅膺祚 (Méi Yīng Zuò) developed the radical-and-stroke-sorting principle during the Ming Dynasty, which was published first within the 字汇 (zì huì) or ‘Lexicon’.
 This means that characters are listed by radical and then ordered by the number of strokes needed to write them.
-Actually, our own WCC Chinese Dictionary Mobile App also uses a similar function!
+Actually, our own Written Chinese Dictionary Mobile App also uses a similar function

 Here are some basic instructions for using a Chinese Dictionary: